mozilla/activate.mozilla.community/_includes/index.md

 {: #area-testpilot .area}
 [![image](/asserts/img/test-pilot.png)
-Use and test experimental Firefox features](area/test-pilot)
+Use and test experimental Firefox features](experiments)

 {: .center}
 _Are you interested in other areas?
 Check [our roadmap](/roadmap) to see what's coming soon._